 Temporarily Switch to a Default Theme

-Just navigate to Appearance » Themes page and if you already have a default theme installed then activate it.
+Just navigate to the Appearance » Themes page and if you already have a default theme installed then activate it.

 Once you switch to the default WordPress theme, check if you are still getting WordPress RSS feed errors.
 You can even visit your feed in a browser window or test the feed with a feed validator tool.

 If you don’t get any error, it signifies that WordPress is the root cause of the issue.
-Either you can contact theme author for support or look for new theme that is apt for your WordPress site.
+Either you can contact the theme author for support or look for a new theme that is apt for your WordPress site.

 We hope this article helped you resolve WordPress RSS feed errors on your site.